aaunel/StarshipFontana/README.md

 ## Credits ##
 Updated sprites credited to the [KenneyDonation Game Assets](http://kenney.itch.io/kenney-donation) and are used under the terms of the [CC0](http://creativecommons.org/publicdomain/zero/1.0/ "Creative Commons Zero") license.

+"Vox Round" font used in titles licensed from TypeKit through Adobe Creative Cloud, used under [TypeKit Services Agreement](http://www.adobe.com/products/eulas/tou_typekit/ "Terms of Use").

 [StarshipFontana]: https://github.com/AidanDelaney/StarshipFontana

 ---